What are the phases of construction and the key milestones?

 Then when the ship gets to a certain weight, the next milestone after that is launching, when the ship goes down the slip, into the water and is taken to a berth.
 At the berth, they carry on outfitting, painting and finishing.
 Then they start commissioning out the machinery and the systems.

 Following that, the next milestone is sea trials, when the ship is taken to sea for the first time.
 It will be tested at sea, running through loads of different operational tests to check if everything is working.
-After any issues, problems or snags have been sorted out, then the ship is complete.
+After any issues have been resolved, then the ship is complete.

 Then delivery, when the ship is completed and accepted by the residents.
 That’s when we’ll have a naming ceremony.